top of page

 St. James' Episcopal Church in Leesburg has a food ministry called Grace to Go and St. Gabriel's sends out a reminder to families each week to remind them of the prepared food distributed on Sunday's at the Leesburg Apartments.

-Educando Con Amor - Educating with Love - A Literacy Ministry
+Educando Con Amor ~ Educating with Love: A ministry of community education

-Launched In March 2016, Educando Con Amor (Educating With Love), is a multi-generational literacy program in Leesburg and Sterling.
+Launched In March 2016, Educando Con Amor ~ Educating With Love, is a community education program for children, teens, and adults in Leesburg and Sterling.
+Click here for a cool video!

-The programs are part of St. Gabriel's Episcopal Church´s literacy and immigrant ministries and supported by community partners including INMED Partnerships for Children, the National Institutes of Health, Irene Saucedo Dance Studio, Amazon, Sterling Community Center, and Janelia Research Campus, Loudoun County Department of Mental Health and Substance Abuse Prevention.
-Together we empower children and adults with various forms of literacy including traditional ESL programs, robotics for children, 3D printing classes, web design for small business owners, and more.
-Educando con Amor is directed by Ms. Eva Maria Torres Herrera.
+The programs are part of St. Gabriel's Episcopal Church's literacy and immigrant ministries and supported by community partners including the National Institutes of Health, Irene Saucedo Dance Studio, Latinos@Amazon, Sterling Community Center, Janelia Research Campus, Loudoun County Department of Mental Health and Substance Abuse Prevention.
+Together we empower children and adults with various forms of literacy including STEAM (Science, Technology, Engineering, Arts, and Math), financial and computer literacy for individuals and small business owners, and more.
+Educando con Amor is directed by Ms. Eva María Torres Herrera; her volunteer community workers include Tania Frías, Patricia Pomárez, and Miriam Rodríguez who work hand to hand with the families we serve as well as with our partner agencies.

 Educando con Amor for children provides after-school biliteracy instruction to low-income, at-risk Latino children in Pre-K through twelfth grade in Sterling and Leesburg.
 Students have the opportunity to explore new skills and develop talents in a safe environment of peers with facilitators who educate with love.
-A STEAM curriculum (science, technology, engineering, arts, and math) was launched in March, 2018; the newest community education programs include painting, folkloric dance, programming and various technology programs so that the participants can gain confidence and trust in their academic abilities , pursue higher education, and ultimately be better positioned for desirable jobs that seek bilingual employees.
-The curriculum also seeks to foster an appreciation of Latino culture and heritage and build strong future Latino leaders and advocates.
+A STEAM curriculum was launched in March, 2018; the newest community education programs include painting, digital art, folkloric dance, a community choir, Scratch and JAVA programming and various technology programs (3D printing and digital design) so that participants can gain confidence and trust in their academic abilities, pursue higher education, and ultimately be better positioned for desirable jobs that seek bilingual employees.
+The curriculum also seeks to foster an appreciation of Latino culture and heritage and build stronger Latino leaders and advocates.

 Ministry of Presence - Borderland Ministries Partnership with the Diocese of El Río Grande

-The prayers and actions of our faith community are part of our ministry of presence in the community and are indicative of St. Gabriel's response to God's urgent call to proclaim the Good News of Jesus Christ in this part of the kingdom as Christ's agents and missionaries.
+The prayers and actions of our faith community are part of St. Gabriel ~ San Gabriel's ministry of presence in the community and are indicative of St. Gabriel's response to God's urgent call to proclaim the Good News of Jesus Christ in this part of the kingdom as Christ's agents and missionaries.

 bottom of page